 Is there a tent for the bathroom and washing up?
 There is a toilet tent.
 Some campsites have public toilets you can use.
 All campsites also have cold showers for public use; only the last campsite at Wiñaywayna has warm showers that can be used for an additional cost.
 During the day hikes, you will pass a number of sites where you will find toilet facilities available.

 How much luggage can I bring on the Inca Trail?
 For the Inca Trail you should take only the items you are willing to carry during the hike.
 Other belongings can be left in storage in your hotel in Cusco.
 The porters will carry provided equipment, such as the tent, while you are responsible for your sleeping bag, clothing, and other personal items.
 If desired, you can hire a personal porter to carry your personal belongings.
 Personal porters on the Inca Trail may carry a maximum of 33 pounds (15 kg), with 11 pounds (5 kg) allotted for their personal items.
-Specialty luxury services are also available for those who like a slower pace on the trail.
+Specialty luxury services are also available for those who like a slower pace on the trail (inquire to your Travel Advisor).
 For the train between Cusco, Ollantaytambo, and Machu Picchu, 11 pounds (5 kg) of luggage is permitted with dimensions of 62 inches total of length x height x width (157cm).
 If your luggage exceeds this allowance, the train company might collect a surcharge.

 How many other people will travel on the trial with us?
 The maximum number of people in a group on the Inca Trail is 16.
 As you hike along the trail, you are likely to meet other groups of trekkers, depending on your pace.
 There is one guide and one cook for every 8 people.
 Each person can have a personal porter.
 The majority of people on the Inca Trail are support staff, consisting of guides, porters, and cooks.